bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 full protocol will need some mechanisms for establishing this consent.
 Some initial notes are in {{consent}}

+Identifiers:
+: Certain entities in the MIMI system need to be identified in the protocol.
+In
+{{identifiers}}, we define a notional syntax for identifiers, but a more concrete one should be defined.

 Abuse reporting:
 : There is no mechanism in this document for reporting abusive behavior to a messaging provider.